lukewrites/multiple-python-packages-demo/README.md

 [![Build Status](https://travis-ci.org/lukewrites/silly-package.svg?branch=master)](https://travis-ci.org/lukewrites/silly-package)

 ## What Is This?
 Standard practice is for a git repo to have one Python package in it.
 Most CI/CD tools are built on this assumption.
 However, in some cases it's necessary to have more than one package in a repo.
-This repo shows you how you can use Travis CI to package and distribute Python packages from a repo that hosts multiple packages.
+This repo shows one way to use Travis CI to package and distribute Python packages from a repo that hosts multiple packages.

 ## How It Works
 I'll just go through the `.travis.yml` file